netifi/netifi-quickstart-spring/README.md

 # proteus-spring-quickstart
+Source code for the [Proteus Spring Boot QuickStart](https://www.netifi.com/getstarted-springboot).

-This project provides a scaffolding for getting up and running quickly with [Netifi Proteus](http://www.netifi.com/proteus.html) on [Spring Boot](https://spring.io/projects/spring-boot)
+This project provides a scaffolding for getting up and running quickly with [Netifi Proteus](http://www.netifi.com/proteus.html) on [Spring Boot](https://spring.io/projects/spring-boot).

 The project comes with a simple client and service.
 The client sends the word `World` to the service and the service responds with the message `Hello, World! from {service name}`.